arkotha9/myprofile/README.md

 #     ![](/images/core_1.jpg)
 ## Hola 👋
 I am **Ananya Reddy**, currently a final year undergraduate student in Mechanical Engineering, who is into tech.
 I am new to the open source community.
-Looking forward for a great experience.
+Looking forward to a great experience.
 - 🔭 I’m currently working on knowledge graphs in Natural Language Processing.
 - 🌱 I’m currently learning MLOps.
 - 👯 I’m looking to collaborate on any projects on not only MLOps, but also on app dev, robotics or product design (Here's my [portfolio](https://reddyananya9.github.io/)).